-NUMBER DATE DESCRIPTION NAME 2.8.2.1 v2.8.2-267- g9f8dc406f 2024-05-18 Current release snapshot of Network UPS Tools (NUT).
-2.8.2 2024-04-01 Some changes to docs and recipes, libnutscan API and functionality.
+NUMBER DATE DESCRIPTION NAME 2.8.3 2025-04-07 Some changes to docs and recipes, libusbolient API and functionality.
+Updated NUT SEMVER definition and added scripting around it.
+Groundwork for vendor-defined status and INSTCMD buzzwords like "ECO".
+Fixed some regressions and added improvements for certain new device series.
+JK 2.8.2 2024-04-01 Some changes to docs and recipes, libnutscan API and functionality.
 Added nutconf (library and tool).
 Fixed some regressions and added improvements for certain new device series.
 JK 2.8.1 2023-10-31 Some changes to API, docs and recipes, in particular to simplify local builds and tests (e.g. to help end-users check if current NUT codebase trunk has already fixed an issue they see with a packaged installation).
 Revived NUT for Windows effort, further improved other OS integrations.
 NUT became reference for "UPS management protocol", Informational RFC 9271.
 Documentation files refactored to ease maintenance.
 More drivers and new driver categories introduced.
 JK 2.8.0 2022-04-26 Change of maintainer.
 Many changes to API, docs (both style and content), and recipes, with a stress on non-regression test-ability, run-time debug-ability, general codebase maintainability, as well as OS integrations (notably nut-driver-enumerator for systemd and SMF service instance maintenance).
 Added a lot in area of CI support and documented pre-requisite package lists for numerous platforms, and CI agent set-up.
 Added libusb-1.x support and many new driver categories (and drivers), and daisychain device connection support.
 Instant commands enhanced with TRACKING to enable protocol-based waiting for completion of a particular INSTCMD or SET operation.
-JK 2.7.4 2016-03-09 NUT variables namespace updated, in particular for outlet groups, alarms and thresholds, ATS devices, and battery.charger.status to supersede CHRG and DISCHRG flags published in ups.status readings.
-NUT network protocol extended with NUMBER type; some API changes.
-AQ
+JK